-Self-study Tips for Learning Japaneses before taking Japanese lessons
+Self-study Tips for Learning Japanese before taking Japanese lessons

 Japanese is comprised of kanji (Chinese characters), hiragana and katakana, which may be confusing at first for English learners.
-However, nowadays, it’s more easy to learn Japanese on your own from scratch thanks to the abundant learning resources and native speakers you can access via internet.
+However, nowadays, it’s easier to learn Japanese on your own from scratch thanks to the abundant learning resources and native speakers you can access via the internet.

 In this article, you will find over 30 online resources for you to self-learn Japanese with confidence and motivation.
 Before we get into the list, let’s look at some practical tips for learning Japanese:

 - : One of the most well-known free online Japanese lessons that offer up to date, interesting and insightful Japanese learning resources, such as audios, podcasts, videos, and apps.
 There are lessons for either beginners or advanced learners.
 You can also discuss anything about the Japanese language with other learners through its life lessons!
 Learning tools for JLPT are available as well.

 - : This website focuses on learning Japanese grammar.
 Bunpro encourages learners to internalize Japanese grammar by producing their outputs with instant feedback.
 They adopt a system called an intuitive spaced repetition system (SRS) that increases the learner’s learning efficiency.
 There is also a community where you can get help, advice and learning resources from other users.